 Some of the Benefits of Solo Travel

 There seems to be an unspoken stigma, yet mystery when it comes to solo travelers, especially women who travel alone.
-Yes, it can be a frightening experience going out on your own into a place you’ve never been but at the same time, it’s one of the most liberating and rewarding experiences because you learned to rely on yourself to navigate you through the journey.
+Yes, it can be a frightening experience going out on your own into a place you’ve never been.
+At the same time, it’s one of the most liberating and rewarding experiences.
+You learn to rely on yourself to navigate you through the journey.
 On top of that, you literally get to go wherever you want!

 You also have the option of showing off another personality.
 I am not implying you lie about who you are when traveling, but recommending you let your true self out and enjoy the moment.
 When traveling solo into a place where you know no one, it is like getting a fresh start in life.
 People do not know your story and cannot pre-judge you.